aneuhold/tracktory/.github/instructions/documentation-standards.instructions.md

 ### Format Standards

 - Use standard Markdown formatting
-- Include brief descriptions for external stakeholders
+- Include brief descriptions for external stakeholders as well as backlinks to related docs where it applies
 - Keep documents focused and actionable
 - Update dates when making significant changes
 - Use emojis for quick visual cues on section headers to make it easier to read
-- Use diagrams using Mermaid syntax when helpful
+- Use diagrams using Mermaid syntax when helpful or it might communicate better visually

 ### Quality Criteria